PasswordlessAlliance/PasswordlessX1280-with-Java-RestAPI-webservice/README.md

 * OpenJDK 11.0.15
 * OpenJDK Runtime Environment 18.9

-## Installing Passwordless X1280 Servers with Docker
+## Installing Passwordless X1280 servers with docker

    Please refer to the link below for how to install the Passwordless X1280 docker integrated version.